 Tran is actively engaged with the discipline, having served in many elected and appointed positions at both the Eastern Sociological Society and the American Sociological Association.
 Most recently, he serves as a consulting editor for the American Journal of Sociology, on the editorial board for Social Forces, on the ASA Distinguished Contribution to Teaching Award Committee, on the Program Committee for the 2018 Annual Meeting of the Eastern Sociological Society, and as a Council Member for the ASA Section on International Migration.

 Tran is deeply committed to public service.
 He serves on the academic advisory committee for New York at Its Core, a new landmark permanent exhibition celebrating the city’s history and diversity at the Museum of the City of New York which opened in November 2016.
 He served on the selection committee for the Soros Fellowships for New Americans which honors the exceptional contributions of immigrants and their children.
 He is a frequent commentator in the media and was selected as an NPR Source of the Week in July 2015.
 He is on the advisory board of the Youth & Hope Foundation which provides humanitarian and medical resources to the most disadvantaged children in rural Vietnam.

-Tran was born in Vietnam and grew up in Thailand before his family was resettled in New York City in 1998.
-He first developed his interest in immigration and urban neighborhoods as an observer of the city’s diverse communities.
-He received his Ph.D. in Sociology & Social Policy at Harvard University in 2011.
-He also completed his post-doctoral training as a Robert Wood Johnson Foundation Health & Society Scholar at the University of Pennsylvania where he was a Senior Fellow at the Leonard Davis Institute of Health Economics.
+Tran was born in Vietnam and grew up in Thailand before resettling in New York City as a refugee in 1998.
+He developed his interest in immigration and urban inequality as an observer of the city’s many diverse communities.